 Announcements and Press Releases

-Infrastructure benchmark pioneers to create measures and indexes of how increasingly significant ESG factors are affecting infrastructure investments
+Infrastructure benchmark pioneers create research chair to gauge how ESG factors are affecting infrastructure investments

 EDHECinfra, the same team that created an unlisted infrastructure indexing platform, launches its new three-year research project today.
 With the support of Natixis, the project’s aim is to create usable, comparable documented measures of the impact and risk profile of social and environmental factors on infrastructure investments.

 ESG – environmental, social and governance – refers to the central factors in measuring the sustainability and ethical impact of an investment in a company or business.
 Despite its relevance to today’s financial world, few holistic and systematic measures exist to help investors to track ESG outcomes and related risks.
 Because these shortfalls act as a deterrent to investment, EDHECinfra is determined to tackle them.

 “Infrastructure investments have value because they are useful over long periods of time,” says Frederic Blanc-Brude, director of EDHECinfra.
 “Social and environmental factors significantly impact this long-term value, but today we do not know how or on what scale.”

 “We want to find out what the impact of better-designed, more resilient infrastructure can be for the economy and for investors, focusing on the first-order problems, like climate risk and social acceptability, over the life of these investments,” explains Anne-Christine Champion, Global Head of Real Assets at Natixis.